KITTEL Investigations and Appeals

 Fees

-we believe are very strong, we are often prepared to offer a reduced fee in return for a payment upfront.
-On very rare occasions we offer a no win no fee.
+For cases that we believe are very strong, we are often prepared to offer a reduced fee in return for full payment upfront.

 Know your Judge